 I am a recent graduate of UW-Madison.
 I was born in Nigeria and raised in England.
 I am currently in graduate school working on my masters in public health.
 I have found that teaching itself is an excellent way of learning.
 And my life will be dedicated to constantly learning.
 I informally tutored in freshman chemistry in college and have worked with a lot of peer-study groups.

 Outside of school, I religiously watch soccer and follow the english league.
 I enjoy a good book and I'm constantly looking to add to the hundreds of unread books currently in my library.
 My favourite book is "The Book Thief" by Markus Zusak.
-I also minored in classics so I can read any classic epic over and over.
+I also minored in classics, so I can read any classic epic over and over.

 Education & Certification

-Undergraduate Degree: UW-Madison - Bachelors, Biology, General
+Undergraduate Degree: University of Wisconsin-Madison - Bachelor of Science, Biology, General

 Soccer, Baking, Reading